dylnbp/MCD12Q2_Processing/README.md

 ## Analysis of SOS metrics
 Multi-year SOS metrics were analyzed at the pixel level.
 For each pixel, the following statistical calculation was conducted:
-* Mean of SOS metrics
+* Mean of SOS metrics (the timing of spring onset)
-* Standard deviation of SOS metrics
+* Standard deviation of SOS metrics (the degree of variation of spring phenology)
-* Linear regression of SOS metrics
+* Linear regression of SOS metrics (the coefficient indicates a spring phenological trend: <0 means earlier SOS, >0 means later SOS)
-* P-value for the liner regression
+* P-value for the linear regression (significant at 0.1)

 <img src="./Mean%20of%20SOS.png"
      align="center"